Jeff-Lewis/passably-connected/README.md

 It abstracts away some of the weird parts of the multipeer connectivity framework to get make it easy to use and keep your code clean.
-Each wrapper class implements the viewcontroller as a delegate and the ViewController implements each of those delegates and their protocol methods.
+Each wrapper class implements the ViewController as a delegate and the ViewController implements each of those delegates and their protocol methods.